 An indisputable strong point of Joomla and Wordpress CMS (Content Management System) is the ability to easily update their source code and that of their extensions by simply clicking a button in the backend.
 Wordpress allows minor and major updates to be carried out automatically, unlike Joomla, which informs the webmaster by email, but ultimately leaves it up to him to choose the right time to do so.
 Both approaches have their advantages and disadvantages.
-However, Wordpress users can deactivate this function and Joomla users can use external services to carry out their updates automatically.
+However, Wordpress users can deactivate this function and Joomla users can use external services to automatically or globally update their extensions.

 Regular and methodical maintenance of your CMS allows you to gradually resolve any problems and ensure the security and performance of the website over the long term.
 Permanently updated, the statistics communicated by the Joomla and Wordpress CMS show that too many webmasters do not correctly or completely update their application, their PHP version and their database management system.
 MySQL, despite the insistent messages displayed in the administration console, probably for fear of breaking the site or some of its functionalities.